Canada's oil sands region becomes country's COVID-19 hotspot

 Maintenance work is critical for production from Canada's oil sands, which hold the world's third-largest crude reserves and produce 3.1 million barrels per day, accounting for roughly three-quarters of the country's total output.

-Twelve oil sands plants including Canadian Natural Resources Ltd's CNQ.TO Horizon and the Suncor Energy-owned SU.TO Syncrude project are tackling outbreaks while in the middle of annual maintenance projects that require flying in extra workers from as far away as Atlantic Canada.
+Twelve oil sands plants including Canadian Natural Resources Ltd's CNQ.TO Horizon and the Suncor Energy's majority-owned SU.TO Syncrude project are tackling outbreaks while in the middle of annual maintenance projects that require flying in extra workers from as far away as Atlantic Canada.

 In total, there are 822 active cases at oil sands sites, according to Alberta Health.
 One worker has died.